 Section 3.2 describes the Public Objection and Dispute Resolution Process, through which parties with standing can file formal objections with designated third-party dispute resolution providers on specific applications based on the following grounds: (i) String Confusion Objection (ii) Existing Legal Rights Objection (iii) Limited Public Interest Objection (iv) Community Objection.
 In order to bring these Objections, Objectors not only had to meet the substantive requirements for the applicable Objection type, but they also had to satisfy certain standing requirements to have their objections considered.
 A description of the substantive as well as the Standing requirements are set forth in on pages 3-5 through 3-8 of the New gTLD Applicant Guidebook.

-As a result of a number of discussions between the ICANN Board and the GAC in 2010-2011, a newly created role was created called the “Independent Objector” (IO).
+As a result of a number of discussions between the ICANN Board and the GAC in 2010-2011, ICANN created a new role, the “Independent Objector” (IO).
 Section 3.2.5 describes the role of the Independent Objector, who is in a position to file objections when doing so serves the best interests on the public who use the global Internet.
 The IO was supposed to not act on behalf of any particular persons or entities, but solely in the best interests of the public who use the global Internet.
 The IO was to file objections against “highly objectionable” gTLD applications to which no objection has been filed and was limited to filing two types of objections: (1) Limited Public Interest Objections and (2) Community Objections.
 The IO is granted standing to file objections on these enumerated grounds, notwithstanding the regular standing requirements for such objections.

 What are the preliminary recommendations and/or implementation guidelines?